tesla-cu/website/content/authors/jennifer_miklaszewski/_index.md

 ---
 # Display name
-title: Colin Towery
+title: Jennifer Miklaszewski

 # Username (this should match the folder name)
 authors:
-- colin_towery
+- jennifer_miklaszewski

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research associate
+role: PhD student

 # Organizations/Affiliations
 organizations:
 - name: University of Colorado Boulder
   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: